druksx/discord-add-workshop/README.md

 You have to grant the three permissions listed above and add your redirect, hence it is important.

-On index.php, create add this content:
+On `index.php`, create add this content:

 ```
 <!doctype html>